 Which is the best latex mattress to buy?

 This is the question that most of our readers ask and in this guide, we will try to help you out.
 Depending on your body type or sleeping preferences, there is a number of options in the market.
 To help you out, we did our research and below we have gathered for you our top picks.

-The third mattress on this list is the Dunlopillo Go Energise Pocket Sprung mattress.
-This hybrid option is designed for those who have an active lifestyle and this mattress promises that it will re-energise you after a tough day.
-It combines latex foam with 1,000 pocket springs and it comes with a medium feel.
-What is unique about this mattress is the 5cm 100% pure Dunlopillo latex layer which is one of the best in the market.
-If you buy one, you will also get a 10-year guarantee so you know you are covered for a long time.
-It’s available at Mattress Man and you should prepare to pay around £800 for a King one.
+The third mattress on this list is the Snoozel Green mattress.
+This hybrid option is designed for those who look for a healthier lifestyle and prefer organic products.
+It combines latex foam with tall pocket springs and it comes with a medium feel.
+What is unique about this mattress is that all the materials used here are certified organic.
+These include latex, cotton and wool.
+If you buy one, you will also get a 5-year guarantee so you know you are covered for a long time.
+Additionally, you will get a 101-trial period so you have plenty of time to decide whether you want to keep it or not.
+It’s available from the Snoozel Green website and you should prepare to pay around £900 for a King one.